Silverco Mining logo

 Leadership

-Mark Ayranto (President, Chief Executive Officer and Director, An accomplished mining executive with a demonstrated history of success in building and leading high-performing mining organizations.
-He has deep experience in exploration, mine development, finance, and operations.), Sean Fallis (CFO, Results oriented CPA, CA with extensive senior finance leadership at NYSE, Nasdaq, and TSX listed multinational mining, technology, and shipping companies.), Nico Harvey (VP Project Development, A mining engineer with extensive experience in both open pit and underground operations, holding a Mining Engineering degree from the University of British Columbia.), Tara Hassan (Executive Vice President, A registered Professional Engineer with 20 years of industry experience in mine operations, project development, and capital markets.), Victoria Avila (Senior Vice President Corporate Affairs and Finance, A Chartered Professional Accountant with over a decade of experience as a senior finance executive.), George Paspalas (Advisor, A highly accomplished mining executive with over 40 years of experience in the industry, previously served as CEO of MAG Silver Corp. and President of Aurizon Mines Ltd.), Gary Brown (Director, Over 35 years of experience as a finance professional, most recently as CFO of Wheaton Precious Metals Corp.), Tim Sorensen (Director, Over 25 years of experience in institutional equity sales with a focus on the mining sector, currently CEO of TSCG Capital.), Gregg Bush (Director, A Metallurgical Engineer with more than 40 years of experience in feasibility, mine development, and operations.)
+Mark Ayranto (President, Chief Executive Officer and Director, Accomplished mining executive with a history of success in building and leading high-performing mining organizations.
+He has deep experience in exploration, mine development, finance, and operations.), Sean Fallis (CFO, Results oriented CPA, CA with extensive senior finance leadership at NYSE, Nasdaq, and TSX listed multinational mining, technology, and shipping companies.), Nico Harvey (VP Project Development, Mining engineer with extensive experience in both open pit and underground operations.), Tara Hassan (Executive Vice President, Registered Professional Engineer with 20 years of industry experience in mine operations, project development, and capital markets.), Victoria Avila (Senior Vice President Corporate Affairs and Finance, Chartered Professional Accountant with over a decade of experience as a senior finance executive.), George Paspalas (Advisor, Highly accomplished mining executive with over 40 years of experience in the industry, previously served as CEO of MAG Silver Corp.)

 Recent filings